 Super / Windows key on your keyboard and you will be presented with this

-The first element is the search bar, like any other search bar out there if you start typing into this field it will bring back a list of applications based on your search but it also has some nifty extra features
+The first element is the search bar, like any other search bar out there if you start typing into this field you will see a list of applications based on your search, but it also has some nifty extra features:

-On the left side of the menu is the application categories, Panther devides the applications into seperate categories for you, helping you if you are unsure of what you are looking for
+On the left side of the menu is the application categories, helping you if you are unsure of what you are looking for

 Plank is a simple dock application positioned in the bottom left of the desktop that displays icons of which applications are currently running and allowing pined applications which allows the icon to remain in the dock even when application is closed.